 An X-ray of the lumbar spine can vividly illustrate this forward movement, where one vertebra outlines in red advances over the other.

-The majority of the problem lies at the tunnel level.
-The natural shape of the keyhole is distorted, and the nerve is trapped causing shooting leg pain.
-Patients with spondylolisthesis commonly present with both back and leg pain.
-However, some may present with only claudication leg pain, and thus it is important to understand these two symptoms (Read More).
+Most issues associated with spondylolisthesis occur at the tunnel level, where the keyhole-shaped passage becomes distorted, leading to nerve entrapment and shooting leg pain.
+Patients with spondylolisthesis often present with both back and leg pain.
+However, some may experience only claudication leg pain, necessitating a clear understanding of these two distinct symptoms.

 The Tunnel or Foramen outlined in blue is a Keyhole shaped passage through which the cars (Nerve -Outlined in green) passes on its way to their destination.
 The tunnel collapses and gets distorted during spondylolisthesis causing entrapment of nerve (Outlined in red).

-It is due to defect in the pars interarticularis, or in simple terms, the bridge joining the roof tiles.
+- Occurs due to a defect in the pars interarticularis, resembling a break in the bridge that joins the roof tiles.

 CT scan of lumbar spine showing normal roof tile arrangement of facets (outlined in blue) and fracture or break at the lower tile (red arrow).